 During this formative period, a child’s caregiver may have acted nurturing and responsive one minute and unavailable or insensitive the next.

-A child’s attachment style is formed through the type of bond that develops between themselves and their caregivers.
-Through the way that their parents met their needs, a child develops expectations about their world and the people in it.
+A child’s attachment style is formed through the type of bond that develops between themself and their caregivers: The way in which the caregiver(s) meet their child’s needs forms a template for how the child sees the world and the people in it.

-This outlook has a significant impact on many other areas of the child’s life; from how willing they are to explore their world, to how they socialize with other children and adults, and even to how they behave in adult relationships.
+Whether this outlook is positive or negative, it neverthess has a significant impact on many other areas of the child’s life; from how willing they are to explore their world, to how they socialize with other children and adults, and even to how they behave in adult relationships.

 |Attachment Style||In Childhood||In Adulthood|

-It can be difficult to act decisively and take a firm stance on something when you’re not sure how you really feel.
-However, making a decision becomes even harder when you feel conflicted – such as if you feel two things at the same time.
-This is what it feels like to be ambivalent; you behave or feel simultaneously and contradictorily towards someone or something.
+It can be difficult to act decisively and take a firm stance on something when you’re not sure how you really feel – or if you feel two conflicting things at the same time.
+This is what its like to be anxious ambivalent: You behave or feel contradictorily towards someone or something.

-Ambi means both and valence means vigor – so ambivalence is to alternate between feeling strongly positive and strongly negative.
+Ambi means both and valence means vigor.
+Therefore, ambivalence is to alternate between feeling both strongly positive and strongly negative.
 This can understandably create mixed feelings, thus potentially leading to indecisiveness or uncertainty.

-You may come across the term used interchangeably with apathetic, but the two are quite different; apathetic means to not have very strong feelings on a topic at all, whereas feeling ambivalent means to feel dissonant about it.
-In fact, someone who is ambivalent might feel an excess of emotions rather than an absence of them.
+You may come across ambivalence being used interchangeably with apathetic, but the two are starkly different.
+Apathetic means to not have very strong feelings on a topic at all, whereas, in contrast, someone who is ambivalent might feel an excess of emotions rather than an absence of them.

-If you would like to know more about how the anxious attachment style involves ambivalent behavior and how this can potentially affect your relationships, then check out our previous post What are adult attachment styles and how do they affect intimate relationships?
+If you would like to know more about how the anxious attachment style involves ambivalent behavior and how this can affect your relationships.

-However, this post will focus on how the ambivalent attachment style and resulting behaviors can develop in a child, as well as some evidence-based advice on how to raise a securely attached child.
+However, this article will continue to focus on how the anxious ambivalent attachment style and its associated behaviors develop in a child, as well as some evidence-based advice on how to raise a securely attached child.

 In the Strange Situation experiment in 1969, Mary Ainsworth noted that after a period of absence with their mothers, some children were often bewildered, agitated, and avoided eye contact with their mothers on their reunion.
 However, these children also clung to their mothers desperately on her return.